Privacy: the iOS browser showdown

 The "Balanced (recommended)" version is selected by default.
 So Edge would already block “trackers from sites you haven’t visited”, as well as “known malicious trackers”.
 In fact, we wonder what Edge is really blocking, all trackers are invited to the party (Criteo, Google, Doubleclick, Weborama, Facebook, Amazon, etc.).

-Microsoft indicates to rely on Disconnect to block trackers, from the "Balanced" version of "Tracking Prevention", it seems that this is an announcement effect (Firefox is also based on Disconnect, but blocks many tracers).
+Microsoft says it relies on Disconnect to block trackers, starting with the "Balanced" version of "Tracking Prevention"; this looks more like a PR move (Firefox also relies on Disconnect, yet blocks far more trackers).

 Does switching to “Strict Tracking Prevention”, activating Adblock Plus and deactivating “Acceptable Ads” allow you to be protected against all trackers?
 Given the effort involved, we would like it.
 Here are the results:

-Edge rises to the level of Safari with Firefox Focus (which is the least you can do with Adblock Plus activated and Disconnect).
+Edge rises to the level of Safari with Firefox Focus (which is the least it could do with Adblock Plus activated and Disconnect).
 If we now look in detail:

 We can clearly see that Edge still has progress to make.

-To conclude, the choice of browser is personal, but certain iOS browsers provide a good first level of protection: I am thinking in particular of DuckDuckGo.
-NextDNS can be used in addition.
+To wrap up: the choice of browser is a personal one, but some iOS browsers provide a good first line of protection: I am thinking in particular of DuckDuckGo.
+NextDNS can be used on top of it.

-I usually use the Safari - Firefox Focus combo (although DuckDuckGo and Brave are tempting), NextDNS allows you to block trackers that have slipped through the cracks.
+I usually use the Safari + Firefox Focus combo (though DuckDuckGo and Brave are tempting); NextDNS then blocks the trackers that have slipped through the cracks.
 Here is the result on the same combined LeBonCoin and Lemonde.fr test:

-Trackers that could not be blocked by the Safari - Firefox Focus combo were blocked by NextDNS.
+Trackers that the Safari + Firefox Focus combo couldn't block were blocked by NextDNS.

-In short, the choice of your browser and any additional protections can make a big difference!
+In short, your choice of browser and any extra protections can make a big difference!